 I play for the PCHS boys' tennis team, and in addition to the $60 school fee, my family was required to cough up another $330 to play on the team.
 During the season, the team also had the opportunity to travel to St. George for a tournament.
 I wanted to go on this trip but in order to do so, I was required to pay another $145.
-These costs may not seem too overwhelming at first, but they begin to add up and can place a financial burden on the athlete as well as his or her family.

 In order to reduce this financial burden on individual families, many of the Park City High School teams try to raise money through fundraising, such as selling team merchandise, Christmas wreaths, banners or even Booster Juice coupons.
 However, this still places additional pressures on student athletes, as they are now asked to become salespeople.